morganhein/autostart.sh/README.md

     - run without installing packages
 - updating links and dotfiles

-`shoelace run [configuration file] --installers=gvm,brew <task>`
+`envy run [configuration file] --installers=gvm,brew <task>`

 ### Stretch-goals
-1. Make the config declarative, so that if a section/app is removed, then shoelace reconciles that difference and removes it.. maybe
+1. Make the config declarative, so that if a section/app is removed, then envy reconciles that difference and removes it.. maybe
-2. Have this tool spit out an actual shell script called "shoelace.sh" that is an auditable set of actions that match what this tool would do given a specific installation target/task
+2. Have this tool spit out an actual shell script called "envy.sh" that is an auditable set of actions that match what this tool would do given a specific installation target/task
 3. Make pretty and interactive with https://github.com/rivo/tview